axibase/atsd-use-cases/workshop/WebGL.md

 > https://kaidu1982.github.io/2013-jco-webgl/reveal.js-master/img/webgl_rendering_pipeline.png

-Simplicity causes a reduced number of primitives, which can be rendered: WebGL can draw lines, points and triangles (polygones), but it can't draw cubes, spheres, circles etc.).
+Simplicity causes a reduced number of primitives, which can be rendered: WebGL can draw lines, points and triangles (polygons), but it can't draw cubes, spheres, circles etc.).
 To display other figures, they must be represented as a polygonal model.

 ![Utah teapot](images/utah_teapot.jpg)
 > http://caig.cs.nctu.edu.tw/course/CG2007/images/ex1_wireframe.jpg